nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 #### 5.1.2.
 Remove items from inventory: `delete_inventory`

-Previously in the [Add Inventory Records](#511-add-items-to-inventory-create_inventory) section, we have crearte a new inventory record, and its accompanying finance recod.
+Previously in the [Add Inventory Records](#511-add-items-to-inventory-create_inventory) section, we have created a new inventory record, and its accompanying finance record.
 Now, let's try to delete from NUStorage using `delete_inventory`.

 If you are reading this section without having read the previous section, please ensure that your NUStorage application has at least one inventory record stored.
-If you are unclear on how to do so, refer to the [Adding inventory records](#511-add-items-to-inventory-create_inventory) section.
+If you are unclear on how to do so, refer to the [Add Inventory Records](#511-add-items-to-inventory-create_inventory) section.

 For the purpose of this section, we have created two other inventory records, you can add them in if you wish to.
-Our NUStorage has three records as shown below:
+Our NUStorage now has three records as shown below:
 ![Inventory tab with three records](images/inventory_withThreeRecords.jpg)

 **:information_source: What this command does:**

-`delete_inventory` allows us to delete a inventory record currently stored within NUStorage.
+`delete_inventory` allows us to delete an inventory record currently stored within NUStorage.

 **:information_source: Using the command:** Below are instructions on how to use the `delete_inventory` command.

 __Format:__ `delete_inventory INDEX`

-This allows us to delete the inventory record wiuth the ID of `INDEX`.
+This allows us to delete the inventory record with the ID of `INDEX`.

 __Example:__ `delete_inventory 1` deletes the inventory record with index `1`.

 Enter the sample command into the command box as shown below:
 ![Delete inventory command example](images/commands/delete_inventory_command.jpg)

-__Result:__ The inventory record at index `1` is removed from the inventory list.
+__Result:__ Inventory record at index `1` is removed from the inventory list.
 ![Delete inventory result example](images/commands/delete_inventory_result.jpg)

 The corresponding finance record is also deleted.